Changissnz/selfinterest/README.md

 all under umbrellas of some combinatorial fusing of the state and familial bloodline, forever a zone so gray the zone spurs demand for human expertise, from the services economy, to clarify on the ambiguities of the media and the ends at play.
-The truths from the many pathways of complex chains of events and also the reasoning and defaults for those occurrences are all comparable to one another, that is for sure.
+The truths from the many pathways of complex chains of events and also the reasoning and defaults for those occurrences are all comparable with one another, that is for sure.
 The media pertains to self-interest, in the contexts that the hosts of self-interest exist and operate in, all the way down to the oxygen required to sustain most of sentient life.
-A rich irony that is need of being stated, in conclusion, is that the more control is applied onto the media, the less expansion and divergence for the changes wanted by the ends, and the furthering of these limitations are a cause for the deterioration of the media in between the ends that just does not know how to satisfy any end, the balance that the media must be.
+A rich irony that is in need of being stated, in conclusion, is that the more control is applied onto the media, the less expansion and divergence for the changes wanted by the ends, and the furthering of these limitations are a cause for the deterioration of the media in between the ends that just does not know how to satisfy any end, the balance that the media must be.
 And that is probably why the ends